niolabs/docs/docs/includes/nio-intro.md

   %/accordion%

 Congratulations!
-You just learned the basics of using the nio Platform with the **System Designer**.
+You just learned the basics of using the nio with the **System Designer**.

 You created a signal in one block and sent it to another block to be logged and visualized.